StarshipAcademy/StarshipAcademy/README.md

 ##Starship Academy

-Starship Academy is a Multiplayer First-Person Shooter game made with Aframe and Socket.io that can be played in either a 3D web version or in Virtual Reality.
+Starship Academy is a Multiplayer WebVR Space Shooter made with A-Frame and Socket.io.

 ## Motivation

-Charity, Jimmy, Eric, and Daniel built this game as part of a Capstone for Fullstack Academy.
-We wanted to build a game that was literally out of this world while incorporating technologies that we have learned throughout our Software Engineering Immersive.
+Charity, Jimmy, Eric, and Daniel built this game for their Capstone during Fullstack Academy's Software Engineering Immersive.
+They wanted to build a game that was literally out of this world, while incorporating technologies learned throughout the course.
+This project also gave them a chance to experience working with virtual reality and emerging frameworks like A-Frame.

 ## Installation
 To run in the web browser go to:

 starshipacademy.herokuapp.com

+To run your own server:

+(You will need Node and NPM.)

+Clone from this repo
+Run ```npm install
+npm run build
+npm start```

+Access ```[localhost/your IP]:9001```

 ## License